Bira/octopus-carnival/projects.md

   about a year on the RPG.net forum.
 - [Let's Read Hell's Rebels!][4]: Wherein I read through and comment on a Pathfinder Adventure Path, with GURPS conversion notes.
+- [Let's Read the 4e Monster Manual/Vault][5]: Wherein I read through and comment on these two D&D Fourth Edition books and the monsters they contain.

 And also one completed project: